 |Student A, our big spender, took out maximum loan amounts.
 Since he had borrowed more than enough to pay for tuition alone, he also rents an apartment, buys all new books for all of his classes, and doesn’t feel the need to get a job.
 He also doesn’t put too much thought into his repayment plan, as this seems so far down the road and he assumes he will have a high-paying job as soon as he graduates.
 While he does snag a job within six months of graduation, the lifestyle he has become accustomed to is not exactly sustainable with his own entry-level income.
 He struggles to make the minimum payments on his loan each month.||Student B, on the other hand, took a different approach from the beginning.
 Sure, he was offered huge loans and tempted to live large in college, but instead he took out minimum loans, lived with his family, and borrowed library books.
 He also works a part-time job so he can have some income to start paying off his loans as quickly as possible.
 He even has the foresight to sign up for a Revised Pay As You Earn (REPAYE) plan, though he is well aware he can change at any time if his budget needs revising.
 After graduation, Student B gets a job within six months and takes a second part-time gig to be able to move into his own apartment and afford his monthly loan payments.
 When the extra work is especially taxing, he reminds himself that every month he can pay the maximum amount toward his loans is another step toward being completely debt-free in under 10 years.|

-It may be easy to see the pitfalls of borrowing irresponsibly when we explain it this way.
-However, many students continue to struggle like Student A because they are simply uninformed about their repayment options or have trouble managing long-term expectations after graduation.
-While Student B came out a winner in our tale of two students, you too can “be like B” by considering a few simple steps throughout the borrowing process.
+It may be easy to see the pitfalls of borrowing irresponsibly when we explain it this way; however, many students continue to struggle like Student A because they are simply uninformed about their repayment options or have trouble managing long-term expectations after graduation.
 Most importantly, try to resist the temptation to borrow more than you need.
-If you truly need more than your initial loan provides, you can always borrow more money.
-However, this first step is key to saving time and money, and to avoiding the stress of dragging out your loan payments over the next 20 years.
+If you need more than your initial loan provides, you can always borrow more money, this first step is key to saving time and money, and to avoiding the stress of dragging out your loan payments over the next 20 years.

 Over-borrowing also tends to construct unrealistic expectations for future spending.
 By borrowing only what you need, you can still live comfortably by making a few minor sacrifices in your college years, and you will reap the rewards when your income catches up to your education after graduation.
 Those who borrow extra loan money for things like rent in college may have every intention of paying their loans off fast, but will likely learn just how quickly this temporary source of income is depleted in the real world.
 Students who borrow responsibly will have a better chance of avoiding high-interest payments and defaulting on their loans.